cmwright89/cmwright89.github.io/README.md

 ## About Me

 I'm a data enthusiast who loves turning numbers into stories!
 With a background in academic research, I enjoy tackling complex problems and creating visualizations that make data accessible to everyone.
 Outside of my professional life, you can find me learning freestyle skiing, playing football (⚽), or creating content for my social media platforms.
-I'm passionate about using data to drive decisions and create positive impact.
+I'm passionate about using data to drive decisions and create positive impact, and I'm currently seeking opportunities in data analytics to apply these skills professionally.

 [LinkedIn](https://www.linkedin.com/in/yourlinkedin) | [Google Scholar](https://scholar.google.com/citations?user=yourid) | [Youtube](https://www.youtube.com/channel/UCsSwmmmezMFcwuC3jCU1dQA) | [Instagram](https://www.instagram.com/sendingitfromthecity/)